• Skip to main content

 Resin Figures

 Resin figures are made of resin.
 This includes any figure made of cold cast, polyester resin, epoxy resin and any other type of resin.
-Resin is usually a brittle material which is why they get damaged easily during transit.
+Resin is usually a brittle material which is why these figures get damaged easily during transit.
 When purchasing resin figures, make sure they are packaged with sufficient padding.
 Otherwise, it will most likely arrive in pieces.

 Model Kits